 More information about the missing person investigation process in B.C.

 In B.C., Provincial Policing Standards for Missing Persons Investigations have been in effect since September 2016.
-The standards and associated Guiding Principles establish the overall approach to missing person investigations for all B.C. police agencies.
+The standards and associated Guiding Principles (PDF, 305KB) establish the overall approach to missing person investigations for all B.C. police agencies.
 The standards recognize the need for officer discretion to address the unique needs of each case, with accountability for decisions through supervisory review.

 In June 2015, new provincial legislation came into effect, the Missing Persons Act, which improves police access to information that could help locate a missing person.
 The Act allows police to apply for court orders to access records or conduct searches, in cases where a criminal offence is not suspected.
 The Act also allows officers to directly demand access to records in emergency situations.